FAMILY MEDIATION IN PORTUGAL

 If an agreement is reached through mediation while proceedings are pending in the cases described above, the parties must request its approval by the court.

 Actions concerning family matters that fall under the competence of the public registrar must be brought with the prior agreement of both parties, otherwise they will fall under the competence of the courts.
 For that reason, access to mediation at the initiative of the parties can be useful before initiating the proceedings.
-After initiating the proceedings in the civil register office, Article 14(3) of Decree-law No 272/2001 of 13/1 states that the registrar should inform the spouses seeking divorce of the existence of mediation services.
+After initiating the proceedings in the civil register office, Article 14(3) of Decree-Law No 272/2001 of 13 January 2001 states that the registrar should inform the spouses seeking divorce of the existence of mediation services.
 This provision allows the parties, while the divorce proceedings by mutual consent are pending at the civil register office, to access mediation to reconcile the spouses or to review the agreement relating to parental responsibility, attached to the divorce agreement, when there is a motion from the Public Prosecutor's Office to that effect.

 Choice of the public or private mediator, duration and cost of mediation